evergreen-ci/evergreen/docs/graphql.md

 which generate strongly typed APIs based on our GraphQL schema.
 This means you can write code that directly interacts with the API without manually parsing the response data or worrying about type mismatches.

-## Limitations and Future Improvements

-The Evergreen GraphQL API is currently in beta and not intended for public use, so we cannot guarantee field consistency between releases.
-However, when we deprecate a field, we mark it with the @deprecated directive.
-You can configure your GraphQL client to issue warnings when using these fields.
-Additionally, GraphQL's type safety ensures that you will be notified if fields change.
-We recommend staying up to date with our API changes to ensure application compatibility with Evergreen.

 ## SLA's and SLO's